English language: Vowels

 The pronunciation of vowels varies a great deal between dialects and is one of the most detectable aspects of a speaker's accent.
-The table below lists the vowel phonemes in Received Pronunciation (RP) and General American (GA), with examples of words in which they occur from lexical sets compiled by linguists.
+The accompanying table below lists the vowel phonemes in RP and GA, with example words from lexical sets.
 The vowels are represented with symbols from the International Phonetic Alphabet; those given for RP are standard in British dictionaries and other publications.